Adentro: Promotion

 In 2006, Arjona commenced the first leg of his world tour, named the Adentro Tour, to promote the album.
 The tour resumed in 2007 for a second leg, in which he visited more countries.
 Approximately two million people attended his concerts throughout his world tour.
 The tour officially closed in front of more than 100,00 people during the International Fair on 14 September 2007, in the mainland city of Barquisimeto, Venezuela.
 In the United States, the tour had an attendance of 134,000 people, and grossed $8.2 million.
 Arjona founded the Fundación Adentro, a charity organization which provides music and singing education for poor children in Guatemala, in July 2008.
 Arjona commented that the main objective of the organization "isn't becoming an important foundation internationally, but to help child reach their dreams."
 The organization's development originated in 2005, prior to the release of Adentro, from which the foundation received its name.
 Its headquarters are located in Mexico City.

-"Acompañame A Estar Solo" was released as the lead single from Adentro in October 2005.
+"Acompañame A Estar Solo" was released as the lead single from Adentro on October 17, 2005.
 The song became his fifth chart-topper on the US Billboard Latin Pop Songs chart, reaching its peak in the week of 7 January 2006.
 It accumulated three consecutive weeks atop the cart.
 It reached number seven on the Latin Songs chart, becoming his twelfth top ten single on that chart.
+"Mojado" was released as the second single in Mexico on November 14, 2005, while served as the third single in other music markets.
 "Pingüinos En La Cama" was released as the second single in January 2007.
 Spanish singer Chenoa is featured as a guest artist on the single version of the song.
 On the Latin Songs chart, it peaked at number 44.
 The song was more successful on the Latin Pop Songs chart, reaching number 19.
-"Mojado" was released as the lead single in Mexico, while served as the third single in other music markets.
 It was the first time Arjona released two lead singles from an album, as it was recommended by his label.
 It peaked at number 34 on the Latin Songs chart, and number 30 on the Latin Pop Songs chart.
 "A Ti" was released as the fourth single of the album in March 2006.
 The song was more successful than its two predecessors, peaking at number 14 on the Latin Songs chart, and number three on the Latin Pop Songs chart.
 "A Ti" was later included on Arjona's compilation album Quién Dijo Ayer, as a duet with Italian singer Eros Ramazzoti.
 Arjona released "De Vez En Mes" as the fifth and final single from the album.